jutunen/Paydown.js/doc/README.md

 ### "Interests only" recurring payments

 Recurring payments can be set to cover only the interests by creating an event with recurring_amount set to zero.

+### Fee calculation

+Fee calculation is optional and completely isolated from other payment calculations.
+Fee calculation doesn't have any effect on installment/reduction/interest/principal calculations.